izuzanak/yapgen/doc/intro.md

 Parser is described by one input file containing description of lexical and syntactic analyzers.
-Lexical analyzer is denoted by set of regular expressions, syntactic analyzer is denoted by SLR(1) grammar and semantic rules of parser can be expressed by scripts, implemented in programming language LUA.
+Lexical analyzer is denoted by set of regular expressions, syntactic analyzer is denoted by SLR(1) grammar and semantic rules of parser can be expressed by scripts, implemented in programming language Lua.
 From description of language is generated parser, that can be tested on input strings, or can be stored as source code in language C/C++.